directdemocracy-vote/www/white_paper.md

 A citizen with public key *A* announces their *registration* to referendum *R* at polling station *S*.
 The app used by *A* should ensure that *S* is endorsed by *J*.
-The app generates a vote blob *V* which contains a publication date in the future, a unique random ballot number and the answer of the citizen to the referendum question.
+The app generates a vote blob *V* which contains a publication date set at the deadline of *R*, a unique random ballot number and the answer of the citizen to the referendum question.
 The answer could be "yes", "no", "abstain" or something else.
 The app encrypts *V* with the private key of *A* to generate *V<sup>a</sup>*, adds *B*, publish this signed blob and informs *S* about it.
 The encryption algorithm used by the app to generate *V<sup>A</sup>* supports [blind signature](https://en.wikipedia.org/wiki/Blind_signature).